What is psikat?

 Parameter Description

-LEVEL Per-cell sample playback volume
+LEVEL Per-cell volume

 Pitch